-The Inclusion Lead maintains an overview of the whole school SEN budget, in addition to individual pupil budgets
+The Inclusion Lead maintains an overview of the whole school SEN budget, in addition to individual pupil budgets.

 Local High Needs Funding (LHNF) can also be applied for in the short term for individuals.
 This is allocated through a county wide banding system.
 Applications are made on an individual basis and sent to a panel who decide on the outcome.
+There are specific criteria that must be met before a school can apply for LHNF.